storyprotocol/storykit/README.md

 # StoryKit
 StoryKit is a React toolkit that allows builders to integrate and interact with Story's Proof of Creativity protocol with prebuilt IP management components.

 ## Installation

 _StoryKit is currently a GitHub Package so you will need repo access and a personal access token to use._

-Also you will need Node.js 20+.
+Also, you will need Node.js 20+.

 1 .
 Create a personal access token: [github.com/settings/tokens](https://github.com/settings/tokens).
 2 .
 Create a `.npmrc` file in the root of your project and add the following, replacing `NPM_TOKEN` with your access token:

 ```bash